Do I need a lawyer to draft my Will?

 • Witnesses MUST NOT be beneficiaries nor the spouses of beneficiaries.
 The term "beneficiaries" includes all beneficiaries, trust beneficiaries, remainder beneficiaries, and any substitutes for these beneficiaries in the Will.

-• In addition if you are Muslim, the Will must also conform to the Fariad.
+• Additionally, if you are Muslim, the Will must conform to the principles of Faraid.

-This is why we at getArrange.com combine the best of both worlds, check if your Financial Advisor knows any of our Certified Estate Planners to get your Will drafted through our lawyer vetted system today!
+This is why getArrange.com offers a solution that combines the best of both worlds.
+Check with your Financial Advisor to see if they know any of our Certified Estate Planners who can assist with drafting your Will through our lawyer vetted system today!

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.